WatForm/dashplus/app/src/main/java/ca/uwaterloo/watform/dashast/README.md

 # dashast

-These classes are simply to store the parsed elements of a Dash model.
+These classes are to store the parsed elements of a Dash model.

-DashFile is the top class to use.
+DashFile is the top class to use, which consists of a number of DashParagraphs.

 DashState is a subclass of AlloyParagraph.